A sheaf-theoretic model for SL(2,C) Floer homology: Representation varieties and character varieties

 The spaces $\Reptw(\Sigma)$ and $\Xtw(\Sigma)$ are smooth complex manifolds (and the corresponding schemes are reduced).
 The twisted character variety has complex dimension $6g-6$, and its tangent bundle at some $[\rho]$ is still identified with $H^1(\Sigma; \Ad \rho)$.
 We can equip $\Xtw$ with a complex symplectic form $\omegac = -\omega_1 + i\omega_3$, as before.
 In terms of gauge theory, twisted representations correspond to central curvature (i.e., projectively flat) connections in a rank two bundle of odd degree on $\Sigma$.

-After choosing a complex structure on $\Sigma$, we can identify $\Xtw(\Sigma)$ with a moduli space of Higgs bundles of odd degree and fixed determinant, cf. \cite{Hitchin}.
+After choosing a conformal structure on $\Sigma$, we can identify $\Xtw(\Sigma)$ with a moduli space of Higgs bundles of odd degree and fixed determinant, cf. \cite{Hitchin}.
 This gives a hyperk\"ahler structure on $\Xtw(\Sigma)$, with complex structures $I, J, K$ and symplectic forms $\omega_1, \omega_2, \omega_3$.
-They satisfy similar properties similar to those of the respective objects on $\CharIrr(\Sigma)$.
+They satisfy properties similar to those of the respective objects on $\CharIrr(\Sigma)$.

 Let us end with some remarks about the case when the surface $\Sigma$ is of genus $g=1$.
 Then, all representations $\rho: \pi_1(\Sigma) \to G$ are reducible.
 The character variety $\Char(\Sigma)$ is the quotient of $\C^* \times \C^*$ by an involution, and $\CharIrr(\Sigma) = \emptyset.$ On the other hand, the twisted character variety $\Xtw(\Sigma)$ is still smooth, consisting of a single point.
 Indeed,